phughesmcr/Miski/README.md

 const exited = world.getQueryExited(positionQuery);
 ```

-`getQueryEntities`, `getQueryEntered`, and `getQueryExited` optionally take an array as a second argument to avoid creating a new underlying array each time, reducing GC cost.
+ℹ️ `getQueryEntities`, `getQueryEntered`, and `getQueryExited` optionally take an array as a second argument to avoid creating a new underlying array each time, reducing GC cost.

 ### Systems
 Systems are functions which use queries to modify entity properties.